 Jessica Connell completed a Diploma in circus arts at the National Institute of Circus Arts (NICA) in Melbourne.
 Formerly a member of the Flying Fruit Fly Circus specializing in hula-hoops and aerials, Jessica spent five years performing around Australia in a variety of productions.
 She also contributed to A4’s first production, Downpour in 2009.

 In 2011 Jessica joined Circa where she was part of an eight-month season of Wunderkammer at the Chamäleon Theatre in Berlin.
 She then performed a three-month Australian regional tour of the Helpmann Award-winning show CIRCA.
 Jessica says one of her highlights was world premiering S by Circa at the Brisbane Festival in September 2012, which was her first new creation with the company.
-Jessica is excited to continue touring with the company and is looking forward to 2013.
+Jessica is excited to continue touring with the company and is looking forward to the year ahead.

 Rowan Heydon- White